CityDataHack/FamiliarGround/README.md

 ## Activity

-1. SMS: "There are some things going on today - what do you want to attend: (1) coffee shop with "
+1. SMS: "There are some things going on today - what do you want to attend: (1) coffee shop with a few others.
+(2) pub with a few others.
+(3) knitting group [scraped from meetup.com].
+(4) Not today"
+2. Responds with "3"
+3. SMS: "Okay great, the group is meeting at costa coffee on commercial road at 4pm."

+## After activity
+1. SMS: "Did you enjoy the coffee meetup?"
+2. SMS: "Any chance you remember the names of the people you met?
+It helps us check who attended."
+3. SMS: "Rate the location (1) Terrible -> (10) Great "

+## Repeat

+Activities repeat at regular intervals (every few days).

+## Gotchas

+1. What if there are no meetups?

+We can facilitate meetings using other members of the app in the local area.
+If this is done, we will ensure that a few members of local volunteer groups are present to smooth social interactions.